bespokejs/bespoke/README.md

 });
 ```

-## Advanced Usage

 ### Deck Instances

-Individual deck instances can be created and controlled seperately.
+Individual deck instances can be created and controlled separately.

 ```js
 var one = bespoke.horizontal.from('#deck-one');